 Hey guys!
 I can’t believe it’s already almost August.
-Summer is passing us by so quickly and sadly there are only a few music festivals left.
-Because let’s be honest, going to music festivals is an expensive venture and unfortunately, I’m so broke so I have to be picky.
+Summer is passing by so quickly which sadly means only a few music festivals left.
+Because let’s be honest, going to music festivals is an expensive venture and unfortunately, I’m always broke.
+So I have to be picky and make the weekend count.
 I’m sure you can relate.

 WRISTBANDS!
 You may not think it would happen but it does happen and there’s no worst feeling than watching your friends enter the venue and being left out.
 So do yourself a favor and check and double check that you have your wristband with you before heading out of the house.